-The American Sports Fan ship Survey was conducted January 6 - 11, 2025, among 3047 responses drawn from a proprietary online panel (Lucid) of United States Residents.
-Data was statistically adjusted by age, region, race/ethnicity, education, and gender to ensure representativeness.
+The American Sports Fan ship Survey was conducted January 6 - 11, 2025, among 3047 responses drawn from a proprietary online panel (Cint) of United States Residents.
+Interviews conducted online are excluded from the sample and final analysis if they fail any data quality attention check question.
+Duplicate responses are identified by their response ID and removed from the sample.
+Three questions were asked of online respondents including a honey-pot question to catch bots and two questions ask the respondent to follow explicit directions.
+The proprietary panel also incorporates measures that "safeguard against automated bot attacks, deduplication issues, fraudulent VPN usage, and suspicious IP addresses".
+Coding of openended responses was done by a single human coder.
+Data from collection modes was weighted to balance sample demographics to match estimates for New York State's population using data from the Census Bureau's 2023 U.S. American Community Survey (ACS), on age, region, race/ethnicity, education, and gender to ensure representativeness.
 It has an overall margin of error of +/- 1.9 percentage points including the design effects resulting from weighting.
+Sampling error is only one of many potential sources of error and there may be other unmeasured error in this or any other public opinion poll.
 The Siena College Research Institute, directed by Donald Levy, Ph.D., conducts political, economic, social, and cultural research primarily in NYS.
 SCRI, an independent, non-partisan research institute, subscribes to the American Association of Public Opinion Research Code of Professional Ethics and Practices.
 For more information or comments, please call Don Levy at 518-944-0482.
 St. Bonaventure University's Jandoli School of Communication offers undergraduate and graduate degrees in sports media, journalism, communication and related fields.
 For more information or comments, please contact Aaron Chimbel at 716-375-2040.